 Jack Ganssle works as an expert witness in matters related to embedded systems.
-Embedded systems are devices with microprocessors that aren't PCs and the like.
+Embedded systems are devices with microprocessors that aren't PCs.
 Examples include mobile phones, electronic medical equipment, and even smart toys.
 A modern car has many dozens of embedded systems to control the infotainment, engine, brakes, and much more.

 Embedded systems are particularly challenging as they are the synthesis of software - which can be millions of lines of cryptic code - and hardware that can pack over a billion transistors on a single chip.
-Power management, making a system safe and secure, and dozens of other requirements means a typical system is an exquisite synergy of hardware and software (also called "firmware"); neither can be understood in isolation.
+Power management, handling real-time constraints, making a system safe and secure, handling sensors and actuators, and dozens of other requirements means a typical system is an exquisite synergy of hardware and software (also called "firmware"); neither can be understood in isolation.

-Jack has been admitted in and testified in Federal District Court and before the ITC.
-He is located outside of Baltimore, MD, convenient to firms in Washington, DC.
+Jack has testified in depositions, District Court and before the ITC.
+He is located outside of Baltimore, MD, convenient to firms in the Washington, DC area.

 Expert witness in Metso Minerals v.
 Conveyor Dynamics et al (Superior Court of the State of Washington No. 152007684) in 2015.
 I was retained by Metso to find the theft of trade secrets.

 Expert witness in Certain Personal Transporters, Components Thereof, and Manuals Therefor, ITC Inv.
 No. 337-TA-935 in 2015.
-This complaint was filed by Segway, Inc., against six Chinese companies.
+This complaint was filed by Segway, Inc., against six Chinese manufacturers of hoverboards and related products.
 I was retained by Segway.
 Segway prevailed over five of the defendants and was purchased by the sixth!
 I filed a 770 page report, but the case settled prior to my deposition.
-As part of this I reverse-engineered the Segway Personal Transporter, as well as several similar units from the Chinese defendants.
+In the course of this matter I reverse-engineered the Segway Personal Transporter, as well as several similar units and hoverboards from the Chinese defendants.

 Expert witness in Pentair and Danfoss v.
 Hayward.
-Case is currently stayed waiting for USPTO review.
 District Court for the Eastern District of North Carolina Western Division, Civil Action 5:11-CV-459-F. I was retained by Hayward.

 Expert witness in Apple v.
 Nokia.
 Testified in a deposition and at a hearing before the International Trade Commission, Washington, DC, 2010.
 ITC 337-TA-704.
 I was retained by Apple, and reverse-engineered both the iPhone 3 and several Nokia mobile phones.